 Ok, ok, I know some people do not enjoy wandering through cemeteries like I do.
 However, the cemeteries in New Orleans are unique and beautiful since they cannot bury their deceased underground.
 New Orleans is below sea level, so if they were to bury their dead underground… let’s just say, they wouldn’t be there for long.
 So instead of below ground graves, they are all above ground.

 It’s free to walk around, but there are many tours that can bring you through and teach you all about who is buried there.
-Check out more about this cemetery here: Lafayette Cemetery #1

-6. Take Mardi Gras World Tour
+6. Tour Mardi Gras World

 You can’t go to New Orleans without experiencing Mardi Gras in some way!
 If you aren’t able to make it there during the actual event, check out Mardi Gras World.
 See where the magnificent Mardi Gras floats are made.
 It’s incredible to see the amount of work and detail that goes into each one.
 They are open every day from 9:30 am – 4:30 pm with tours every 30 min.
 They also have a free shuttle to get you there which is a nice bonus!